semlix/semlix/docs/source/indexing.rst

                         path=u"/c", tags=u"short", icon=u"/icons/book.png")
     writer.commit()

-You don't have to fill in a value for every field.
-Whoosh doesn't care if you leave out a field from a document.
+You don't have to fill in a value for every field. semlix doesn't care if you leave out a field from a document.

 Indexed fields must be passed a unicode value.
 Fields that are stored but not indexed (i.e. the ``STORED`` field type) can be passed any pickle-able object.

-Whoosh will happily allow you to add documents with identical values, which can be useful or annoying depending on what you're using the library for::
+semlix will happily allow you to add documents with identical values, which can be useful or annoying depending on what you're using the library for::

     writer.add_document(path=u"/a", title=u"A", content=u"Hello there")